zaqifathis/BIMserver-doc/JavaScriptClient.md

-# Introduction

 To make communication with the BIMserver easier we have made a simple API library you can use.
 Of course you can also implement your own API in JavaScript.

 # Requirements

 The API is just one file: bimserverapi.js.
-You can find it on http://[addressofyourserver]:[port]/js/bimserverapi.js.
+You can find it on http://[addressofyourserver]:[port]/[optional context path]/js/bimserverapi.js.
 You can copy it to your own project, but make sure you update the file when you update your BIMserver.
-There are a few dependencies, which are also on the BIMserver: "sha256.js" for encryption, "String.js" for some additional String manipulation functions, "jquery.cookie.js" for cookie functionality and   "jquery-1.8.2.min.js" as well.
+There are a few dependencies, which are also on the BIMserver: "sha256.js" for encryption, "String.js" for some additional String manipulation functions, "jquery.cookie.js" for cookie functionality and   "jquery-2.0.2.min.js" as well.
 For some browsers not supporting "forEach" on arrays you might also need "array.js".

 # Communication